TommyJu/RPS_ninja/README.md

 >Thank you Chris for always going the extra mile.
 Comp 1510 is an amazing course, and I'm glad that I got to be a part of it.
 -Tommy

+>What he said^ but with a focus on the labs.
+They were fun and I used them to procrastinate other course work. -Matthew